Arthur William Taylor: Escapes

 Taylor says he has escaped from prison twelve times, including twice in Australia.
 In 1998, he and three others, including murderer Graeme Burton, escaped from Auckland Prison by scaling the walls at Paremoremo, snipping through the wire at the top and getting away in a waiting Toyota Hiace.
 They spent a few days in a millionaire's bach in the Coromandel.
 Taylor was caught after a massive police operation and returned to prison.
 He was released at the end of his sentence in 2001.

 Taylor was sent back to prison in December 2004 after being charged with drug and firearms offences and possessing explosives.
 He escaped again in 2005 when he was being taken to a family group conference at Child Youth and Family (CYFs) offices in Wellington to discuss the custody of his child.
 He was assisted by Manu Royal who pointed an air pistol at the two prison officers escorting him and told them to unlock Taylor's handcuffs.
 Taylor was recaptured after he fell through the ceiling in a downtown Wellington building and landed on top of a startled woman in a toilet cubicle.

-Smuggled out his sperm
+Paternity claim

-Taylor says that, with the help of a Corrections officer, he smuggled his sperm out of prison and that it was used to impregnate his wife, Carolyn Taylor, who later gave birth.
+A girl was born to Carolyn Taylor, Arthur's wife, in June 2007, while she was serving time at Auckland Region Women's Correctional Facility.
+Carolyn Taylor had been sent there in December 2006.
+In 2010, a NZ Herald article reported that a Child, Youth and Family spokeswoman had said that Taylor was recognised by the agency as the father of a girl born in 2007 because he was named on the birth certificate by his wife.
+Taylor received regular visits in his prison from the child until she had just turned 2 years old.
 A Corrections spokesperson said "we do not believe he is the biological father of a child born in June 2007".
-However, a Child, Youth and Family spokeswoman told the NZ Herald that Taylor was recognised by the agency as the father, after he was named on the birth certificate by his wife.
-Taylor also received regular visits from the child in prison.